lidofinance/validator-ejector/README.md

 | LOGGER_SECRETS             | No       | ["secret","secret"] | String array of exact secrets to sanitize in logs                                                                            |
 | LOGGER_SECRETS_FILE        | No       | secret_file         | Path to file with json string array of exact secrets to sanitize in logs                                                                            |
 | DRY_RUN                    | No       | false               | Run the service without actually sending out exit messages                                                                   |

+## Setting access to AWS S3 and GCS

+To connect to GCS is used [ADC](https://cloud.google.com/docs/authentication/application-default-credentials#attached-sa)

+To connect to AWS S3 is used [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/setting-credentials-node.html)

 ## Preparing Exit Messages